 Conservation

-Value Sinharaja is the last extensive primary lowland tropical rain forest in Sri Lanka .
-It
+Value Sinharaja is the last extensive primary lowland tropical rain forest in Sri Lanka Sri Lanka

 The long-term